-Penn, who's representing Doe along with California-base lawyer Paul Mones, urged Georgia Attorney General Chris Carr to investigate the archdiocese "to get to the truth about all of the clergy credibly accused of sexual misconduct in Georgia and ensure the public is properly informed."
+Penn urged Georgia Attorney General Chris Carr to investigate the archdiocese "to get to the truth about all of the clergy credibly accused of sexual misconduct in Georgia and ensure the public is properly informed."

-The attorney general had no comment, spokeswoman Katie Byrd said.
-But Carr released a statement in August saying he was concerned about continued reports of abuse in the Catholic Church.
+A spokeswoman for Carr didn't immediately respond to an email seeking comment Thursday, but Carr released a statement in August saying he was concerned about continued reports of abuse in the Catholic Church.
 He said the crimes involved generally fall under the jurisdiction of local prosecutors but said he's willing to commit any appropriate attention and resources from his office to hold accountable those who have committed or concealed such crimes.